Why Monitor Streams?

 Must complete the Virtual Learning prior to registering for field training

 Volunteers who have successfully completed the Introductory training and have submitted required data are eligible to attend a Level 1 workshop.
 This training covers physical assessment, chemical monitoring and reviews biological monitoring.
 Certified Level 1 monitors will receive equipment for chemical monitoring.
-This training is still being developed for 2021 with a virtual option and is currently not yet available.

 Volunteers who have successfully completed the Level 1 training and submitted required data are eligible to attend a Level 2 workshop.
 This training is a quality assurance/quality control (QA/QC) training where monitors will: